(888) 340-0089

 IRS Processing Time for Form 1023

-The IRS publishes benchmark processing times showing how long most Form 1023 applications are currently taking within the active review window.
-Processing times vary based on application volume and complexity.
+The IRS generally reviews applications in the order they are received and publishes benchmark processing times showing how long most Form 1023 applications are currently taking.
+These estimates reflect the majority of applications within the active review window but are not guaranteed.
+Processing times can vary based on application volume, complexity, and whether additional information is requested.

 This benchmark reflects the majority of cases, but it is not a guarantee.
 Processing may take longer if the IRS needs more information or identifies issues in the application.
 Many applications are approved without additional follow-up, but submitting a complete and accurate form reduces the likelihood of delays.